Disclaimer: I don’t own the Lancers and have made no profit from this story.

 Murdoch stepped forward.
 “Pleased to meet you, Peter,” he nodded at Sam, “Samuel, welcome to Lancer.
 I’m sorry we’ve had to meet under such circumstances.”

-“I think you’ll find you’re guests name is Mrs Claire Smyth,” Samuel boldly stated, his eyes firing with rage.
+“I think you’ll find your guests name is Mrs Claire Smyth,” Samuel boldly stated, his eyes firing with rage.

 “Easy, Sam,” Scott cautioned, holding onto his friend.

-The marshal stepped forward.
+The Marshal stepped forward too.
 This was all very nice but he had a job to do.
 “Mr Lancer, I’ve a warrant for the arrest of Mrs. Mary Sue Belington.
 I think she might be living in your home, sir.”

 “That would be her,” the Marshal replied convinced she was one in the same lady.
 “May I see her, please?”